The Deligne-Riemann-Roch isomorphism: Construction of the Deligne--Riemann--Roch isomorphism

 We infer that

 which by Proposition \ref{prop:projprojprojproj} identifies with

 Another application of the claim \eqref{eq:kindofElkikFranke} identifies this with $\RR_{i'}\RR_{\pi'}$.

-\end{proof} Thanks to Proposition \ref{prop:independence-factorizations}, it now makes sense to make the following definition. \begin{construction-definition} Let $f: X \to Y $ be an lci morphism of $S$-schemes. \begin{enumerate} \item If $f$ admits a projective bundle factorization $X \stackrel{i}{\to}\PBbb(\Ecal)\stackrel{\pi}{\to} Y$, for some vector bundle $\Ecal$ on $Y$ of constant rank, then we define the DRR isomorphism of $f$ as $\RR_f = \RR_i \RR_\pi$. \item In general, suppose that $S$ is quasi-compact.
+\end{proof} Thanks to Proposition \ref{prop:independence-factorizations}, it now makes sense to give the following definition. \begin{construction-definition} Let $f: X \to Y $ be an lci morphism of $S$-schemes. \begin{enumerate} \item If $f$ admits a projective bundle factorization $X \stackrel{i}{\to}\PBbb(\Ecal)\stackrel{\pi}{\to} Y$, for some vector bundle $\Ecal$ on $Y$ of constant rank, then we define the DRR isomorphism of $f$ as $\RR_f = \RR_i \RR_\pi$. \item In general, suppose that $S$ is quasi-compact.
 Since $f$ admits a projective bundle factorization over a finite open cover of $S$, we can define $\RR_{f}$ by gluing the corresponding locally defined DRR isomorphisms as in \eqref{enum:def-RRf-1}. \end{enumerate} \end{construction-definition} In the construction above, the quasi-compactness assumption of the second point is needed to ensure a uniform control on the denominators of the Riemann--Roch distributions, which is necessary in the gluing step.
 Note that the property that $f$ admits a projective bundle factorization over a finite open cover of $S$ is stable under arbitrary base change $S^{\prime}\to S$, with $S^{\prime}$ not necessarily compact.

-The following theorem contains Theorem \ref{thm:B} in the Introduction, along with a characterization of the construction.
-We recall our convention that all the $S$-schemes are supposed to satisfy the condition $(C_{n})$, except possibly for base changes over $S$.
+We next establish the existence of a DRR isomorphism for lci projective morphisms in the sense of Definition \ref{def:DRRisoforclassofmorphisms}, along with a characterization of the construction.
+We recall our convention that all the $S$-schemes are assumed to satisfy the condition $(C_{n})$, except possibly for base changes over $S$.